luffy-yu/conda_env_export/README.rst

 Features
 --------

+* Easy to use

+* Flexible options to export

 * Support Windows, Linux, and Mac

-* Export conda env dependencies and pip requirements to ONE yml file.

-* Easy to use

 * Remove duplicated packages automatically